Serious game: Health

 On the one hand, the health sector includes digital games for the professional area of doctor training, e.g. to train an operation or to impart specialist knowledge, and on the other hand they address the private end user who uses them, for example, as motivation tools for a healthier lifestyle, nutrition or for rehabilitation purposes.
 In addition, Serious Games can be used as a training measure for patients who acquire knowledge about their clinical pictures and possible therapy options.
 There is also an increasing use of serious games in health education programs.

 On 15 June 2020, the Food and Drug Administration approved the first video game treatment, a game for children aged 8–12 with certain types of ADHD called EndeavorRx.
 It can be downloaded with a prescription onto a mobile device, and is intended for use in tandem with other treatments.
 Patients play it for 30 minutes a day, 5 days a week, over a month-long treatment plan.

+Intelligence

+Board games have been used to train employees of intelligence agencies.
+For example, the Sherman Kent School for Intelligence Analysis, an arm of the Central Intelligence Agency, uses Kingpin: The Hunt for El Chapo, a two-player game where one player represents drug trafficker Joaquín Guzmán and his cartel while the other one plays as law enforcement agencies who aim to capture Guzmán.
+During a lesson, students play the game twice, once as law enforcement, once as the cartel, and the instructor periodically gives each player useful information.
+Due to time constraints, the games the CIA uses are not always designed to be played in their entirety.
+Instead, the goal is to teach the prospective analysts how to figure out which information is useful and when to act on it.